 Art & Culture

 The Blind Whino is a cultural house and historic landmark.
 The building stood as a church when it was originally built in 1886.
 Then it was known as Friendship Baptist Church.
 After the mid-century urban renewal project, most buildings in the neighborhood were torn down, except for the church.
-Now it stands as a symbol of the neighborhood’s roots, which is predominately African American.
+Now it stands as a symbol of the neighborhood’s roots.
 Events, art shows, and even weddings happen at the Blind Whino.

 The Phillips Art Gallery is where locals go for viewing art.
 When conversing with an art fanatic who had lived in D.C. for many years he suggested the Phillips Art Gallery.